rameshwar-git/agentcon-pizza-workshop/docs/1_ai-foundry.md

 # Setup Azure AI Foundry

 In this section, you will set up the Azure AI Foundry resource and deploy your first model so it’s ready for the workshop.
+Before you start with the workshop, make sure you have read [how to get Azure](./get-azure) and [setup your dev environment](./dev-environment).

 ## Steps